canonical/snapcraft/docs/snapcraft-yaml-reference.rst

 If ``<app-name>`` is the same as ``name``, the program will be invoked as ``app-name``.
 However, if they differ, the program will be exposed as ``<snap-name>.<app-name>``.

+.. _snapcraft-yaml-activates-on:

 apps.<app-name>.activates-on
 ----------------------------
 *optional*

-The names of slots the service exposes via D-Bus names that can be used to activate the application or service.
+A list of names that the snap exposes as slots that can be used to activate it via D-Bus.
+Each name is automatically added to the slots for the snap.

 **Type:** ``list[string]``

+This keyword is useful when creating services that are activated by other applications or services.

-Requires ``daemon`` to be set to ``"dbus"`` in app metadata.
-See also :ref:`snapcraft-yaml-after` and :ref:`services-and-daemons` for more details.
+See also :ref:`bus-name <snapcraft-yaml-bus-name>`, and :ref:`services-and-daemons` for more information.

 apps.<app-name>.adapter
 -----------------------